Couplemate Caravan Electric Brakes and Magnets Deconstructed

-- Green cable leads identify a 10″ electric magnet.
+- Green cable leads identify a 10-inch standard electric and offroad magnet.

-- White cable leads identify a 12″ electric magnet.
+- White cable leads identify a 12-inch standard electric and offroad magnet.

-Electric brakes are a legal requirement for all trailers over 2000kg ATM.
+Electric brakes are a legal requirement for all trailers over 2000kg ATMs.
 Hydraulic disc brakes controlled by an electric brake controller are also acceptable.

-A centre cross in the middle of the magnet identifies a standard electric magnet.
+A centre cross in the magnet’s middle identifies a standard electric magnet.

 This type of magnet has copper 3mm green leads.
 The 3mm refers to the copper cross-sectional area.
 A 3mm external cable is used to join the tiny copper inside the bobbin or casing of the magnet.

 To reduce voltage drop on cable runs to your brakes, select a 5mm cable if your cable run is less than 6 meters.

 The gross trailer mass of your rig is the weight on the wheels when connected to your tow vehicle.
 Tandem axle brakes over 2000kg ATM require electrically activated brakes on both axles.

 When selecting the cable to wire your Caravan braking system, you need 5mm when running cable approx 6 meters or if you are using an automotive type cable, use 10m or larger.

 Check this and insert 6.4 amps for two magnets and 6 meters of cable.